MongoDB ODBC driver Getting Started Guide

 2. In the Connect To Data page's On a server section, choose Other Databases (ODBC).

-3. In the Generic ODBC Connection dialog box, choose the MongoDB ODBC Driver data source from the DSN list, and then click Connect.
+3. In the Generic ODBC Connection dialog box, choose the MongoDB ODBC driver data source from the DSN list, and then click Connect.

 4. Use the Table section of the dialog box to retrieve the MongoDB data that you want to work with.